 The process is like the game of Clue – discovering the virus on a macro level (such as on the air filters) and then narrowing down the areas (and individuals) quickly to discover where and how the virus has entered the building.

-The investigation also showed that current prevention measures may be working well.
+The investigation also showed that current prevention measures might be working well.

 These tests are not meant to replace other precautions.
 They are merely another valuable tool to aid in the curbing of the pandemic within your facility.